 Liabilities from taxes-duties and to social security funds pertain to deducted taxes and social security contribution payments for November and December 2017, which were not rendered overdue on the reporting date.

-17.Transactions with related parties
+17. Transactions with related parties

-The Company's liabilities to related parties as at 31 December 2017 are the following and pertain to administrative support fees, rent for the Company's offices and liabilities under the bond loan agreements.
+The Company's liabilities to related parties as at 31 December 2017 are the following and pertain to administrative support fees and rent for the Company's offices.